 CPE Applications

-Of 31 large-hub airports, airlines have negotiated based on CPE benchmarks in rate agreements (DWU review of airline agreements, 2024).
-AUS CPE was above large-hub median FY2023 and enplanements grew 12.5% YoY despite 5 route changes (OAG CY2024, FAA Form 127).
-31 large-hub airports report CPE in FAA Form 127 for rate-setting (FAA data), cost management metric, and negotiation reference point.
+Of 30 of 31 large-hub airports, airlines have negotiated based on CPE benchmarks in rate agreements (based on publicly filed airline use agreements).
+30 of 31 large-hub airports report CPE in FAA Form 127 for rate-setting (FAA data), cost management metric, and negotiation reference point.

 2. What Is Included in CPE